-Information about any structure of ancient Rome.
+A message about any structure of ancient Rome.
 Types of Roman public buildings and engineering structures.
-Architectural buildings of ancient Rome
+Architectural structures of Ancient Rome

-The architecture of Ancient Rome is hereditary.
+The architecture of Ancient Rome is hereditary in nature.
 It rests on the achievements of ancient Greek architects.
 The colossal territory stretching from the British Isles to Egypt played an important role in shaping the culture of the empire.
-The conquered provinces (Syria, Gaul, Ancient Germany, etc.) enriched the work of Roman builders with local features.
+The conquered provinces (Syria, Gaul, Ancient Germany, etc.) enriched the creativity of Roman builders with local features.

 The architecture of Ancient Rome was the result of the development of the art of ancient civilization.
-She gave many new types of buildings: libraries, villas, archives, palaces.
+It gave rise to many new types of buildings: libraries, villas, archives, palaces.

 The development of ancient Roman culture went through the following stages: